Atom in front of Dagsin's Standees at the Rockwell Cinema Lobby

 "Dagsin" ("Gravity" in English) took twenty years to evolve into a movie.
 I originally came up with the prototype of the story when I was still a film student at the Art Center College of Design in Los Angles in the mid-1990s.
 The original short-film screenplay was then titled, "This Mortal Coil," and it was submitted as an exercise/assignment for my Screenplay Writing Class.
 It was just eight pages long, and it only contained what eventually ended up as the "climactic scene" in the finished movie.

-as his adopted daughter Mercy and Sue Prado as his
+Tommy Abuel as Justino Razon, with Lotlot De Leon as his adopted daughter Mercy and Sue Prado as his Private Nurse Grace.

 The original short script told the story of an old paraplegic resident of an American Retirement Home-- a wheelchair bound man (originally Caucasian) who recently lost his wife of fifty years.
 Wandering into their apartment after her Interment, he feels the weight of his sorrow so strongly that he decides to hang himself from the ceiling rafters of their bedroom.